flipperdevices/flipperzero-firmware/README.md

 prompted to input a filename, and then logging will start.
 Files are saved to `apps_data/ublox` on the SD card.
 The app logs to KML format, and you can view them with a tool like [this one](https://www.doogal.co.uk/KmlViewer).
-Press the right button to stop logging.
-Logging will also stop if you leave the data display.
+Press the right button again to stop logging.

+You cannot configure the GPS during logging, and leaving the data display will also stop logging.
+If the GPS disconnects or becomes unreachable, logging will stop and all data will be saved.
+The log file is flushed every 16 writes in case a disk problem arises.

 ## Time synchronization
 ![u-blox app time synchronization display](screenshots/sync_time.png)